burger

 File information

-The file "browscap.ini" reflects the latest information on web browsers.
+The file "browscap.ini" reflects the latest information about web browsers.
 It can be used with PHP scripts that require the "browscap" library.

 /opt/php/lib/php/browscap.ini